Our Retainer Services offer Japanese tax compliance services for foreign capitalized Japanese entities with a fixed fee.

 2. Consumption tax returns

 Japanese subsidiaries and branches are required to file final consumption tax returns within two months after the end of the fiscal year unless the company has a tax-exempt status for consumption taxes.
-No extensions are allowed.
+One-month extension for filing the returns can be obtained in a certain case.
 Taxpayers can shorten the filing period.
 Consumption tax filing is generally required once a year, but taxpayers can choose monthly or quarterly filing by applying to do so.

 3. Application forms for income tax convention